ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 > - The freedom to redistribute copies so you can help others (freedom 2).
 > - The freedom to distribute copies of your modified versions to others (freedom 3).
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

-To summarize, you should be able to run, study, change, and share the code.
+To summarize, you should be able to run, study, modify, and share the code.

 ### Rationales behind the freedoms